-31.1.
+3.1.1.
 Physiological Needs

-The these are not satisfied we may feel sickness, irritation, pain, discomfort, etc. These motivate us to satisfy them as soon as possible to establish homeostasis.
+Physiological needs are the very basic needs such as air, water, food, sleep, sex, etc. When these are not satisfied we may feel sickness, irritation, pain, discomfort, etc. These feelings motivate us to satisfy them as soon as possible to establish homeostasis.

-Homeostasis is a psychology term which refers to the tendency of organism to balance internally in response to external conditions- Once they are satisfied, we may think other things.
+-Homeostasis is a psychology term which refers to the tendency of organism to balance itself internally in response to external conditions- Once they are satisfied, we may think about other things.